-Despite many believing that prenups are only for the wealthy, regular individuals should also consider getting one.
+Despite many believing that a Prenuptial Agreement is only for the wealthy, all individuals should consider getting one.
 Prenuptial agreements are like an insurance policy that protects both people if a marriage fails.
 There are several reasons couples in Florida might want to consider a prenup before getting married.

 A prenuptial agreement allows both people to list what each one brought to the marriage and what happens to those items and assets if a divorce occurs or one spouse passes away.
 This means that a bulk of the assets, businesses, properties and more that belong to a person could be passed onto heirs instead of going to a spouse, and this might be useful when one has children from a previous relationship.

-There are other options for couples who wish to divorce without going through the court process.
+Aside from a prenuptial agreement, there are other options for couples who wish to divorce in Florida without going through the court process.
 Mediation and negotiation also aim to help spouses reach settlement arrangements that both parties agree on.
 Typically, both parties must be willing to communicate honestly and compromise for these alternative methods of divorce to work.
 These methods might be helpful when children are involved so that parents can focus on doing what is best for their offspring.